We review some of the best home weather stations available on the UK market.

 One of the best things about this weather station is that it can connect easily to both your PC and Mac and that you can export the data to an SD card.
 The station takes less than 16 seconds to be updated and is quite easy to set up when considered what you’re dealing with here.
 In all, this is one of the fastest and most comprehensive devices on the market.

 The downside, though, is the price.
 Now, considering what you’re getting, the price is justified but still steep.
-People looking to get a decent beginner level product will probably look the other way when they see that the Arecus Instruments weather station costs almost £230.
+People looking to get a decent beginner level product will probably look the other way when they see the price of the Arecus Instruments weather station.
 Other than that, the product has no real downsides.
 That said, on Amazon there are a few reports of faulty units, but these appear to have been replaced quickly and without hassle.

 All in all, if you want a professional home weather station that will blow you away, this is the one.
 It’s got a steep price point, but it’s also got a great number of features that will give you an extremely accurate picture of the weather conditions above your home.